• Home

 Step 3: Make the Cheese Mixture

-In a large bowl, combine the ricotta, 1/2 cup parmesan, goat cheese, beaten egg, salt, and pepper.
-Stir until smooth.
+In a mixing bowl, add the ricotta cheese, ½ cup of parmesan, goat cheese, a beaten egg, salt, and pepper.
+Mix until smooth.
+Goat cheese can be in small pieces.
+It will blend in while baking.

 Step 4: Layer and Bake